 I’ve used almost all these tools so here’s the complete guide to the best software and courses.
-As each is suited to personal learning styles I won’t rate one over another.

 I’m a fan of the Pimsleur method.
 It helped me learn Spanish fast when I wasn’t living in a Spanish-speaking country.
 The Pimsleur concept is based on the repetition learning method, which to be frank, is one of the best methods.
 You repeat what you hear.
 The recordings are designed to make you repeat thee phrases you hear over and over in different forms.